 Members of our congregation are involved in social justice projects promoting peace, environmental stewardship, fairness, and the inherent worth and dignity of every being.

 We are a “Welcoming Congregation.”
 We welcome and accept bisexual, gay, lesbian, and transgender people and are committed to work for their rights and dignity in all areas of their lives.
 The rainbow flag hangs proudly outside our door.
 We are also involved in racial justice activities in our community.

 Every Fourth Sunday we donate our loose plate collection to an organization outside of the church which works “Beyond Our Walls” to bring about positive changes.
-Recipients of the “Beyond Our Walls” collection have included Partners in Health, Camp Susan Curtis, Christmas for Teens, Community Lunch, Western Maine Land Trust, Planned Parenthood, Maine Wabanaki REACH program, Safe Voices, CEBE; Center for Ecology-based Economy, Middle Eastern Children’s Alliance, Blue Skies Legal Defense Fund, GGHC; Gardeners Growing Healthy Communities, UUA Disaster Relief Fund, Americans for Responsible Solutions– the list is extensive.
+Recipients of the “Beyond Our Walls” collection have included Partners in Health, Camp Susan Curtis, Christmas for Teens, Community Lunch, Western Maine Land Trust, Planned Parenthood, Maine Wabanaki REACH program, Safe Voices, CEBE; Center for Ecology-based Economy, Middle Eastern Children’s Alliance, Blue Skies Legal Defense Fund, GGHC; Gardeners Growing Healthy Communities, UUA Disaster Relief Fund, Americans for Responsible Solutions, BLUU (Black Lives of Unitarian Universalism)– the list is extensive.
 Our Social Justice Committee is the largest of all the church committees.